Control Design of Dynamic Virtual Power Plants: An Adaptive Divide-and-Conquer Approach: Adaptive Divide-and-Conquer Strategy

 so that the matching condition~\cref{eq:control_problem} holds trivially.
 Given the fixed ADPFs in~\eqref{eq:non_ctrl_part_fact}, the ADPFs of the controllable devices are selected such that the participation condition in~\eqref{eq:sum_part_fact_one} is satisfied, while simultaneously respecting the heterogeneous time scales of local device dynamics along with steady-state power capacity limits.
 Hence, for each ADPF, we envision (see case studies in~\cref{sec:case1,sec:case2} for examples) \begin{itemize} \item a \textit{low-pass filter (LPF)} participation factor for devices that can provide regulation on longer time scales on channel $k$ including steady-state contributions, \item a \textit{high-pass filter (HPF)} participation factor for devices able to provide regulation on very short time scales on channel $k$, and \item a \textit{band-pass filter (BPF)} participation factor for devices able to cover the intermediate regime. \end{itemize} To accomplish this, we specify the ADPFs by two parameters: a channel-specific time constant $\tau_{i}^k$ for the roll-off frequency to account for different time scales of local device dynamics on channel $k\in\{\mathrm{fp},\mathrm{vq} \}$, and a DC gain $m_{i}^k(s=0):=~\theta_{i}^k$ to account for device power capacity limits.
 In particular, the ADPFs with a BPF or HPF behavior will always have a constant zero DC gain by definition, i.e., $m_{i}^k(s=0)=0$.
 In contrast, for all devices $\mathcal{C}_\mathrm{lpf}^k$ participating as a LPF on channel $k$, the LPF DC gains $\theta_{i}^k, i \in\mathcal{C}_\mathrm{lpf}^k$ have to satisfy

 to meet the participation condition in~\eqref{eq:sum_part_fact_one}.

-Finally, for each channel $k\in\{\mathrm{fp},\mathrm{vq} \}$ separately, we sort the devices in descending order w.r.t. their channel-specific time constant, and apply Algorithm 1 to compute the respective ADPFs as LPFs, BPFs and HPF according to the devices' bandwidth and capacity limitations.
+Finally, for each channel $k\in\{\mathrm{fp},\mathrm{vq} \}$ separately, we sort the devices in descending order w.r.t. their channel-specific time constant, and apply Algorithm 1 to compute the respective ADPFs as LPFs, BPFs and HPF according to the devices' response time and capacity limitations.